lihararora/lihararora.github.io/about.md

 title: About
 ---

 Hey there!
 Welcome to my personal website! :-)

 My name is Rahil Arora.
 I am a Security Enthusiast, living and working in San Francisco Bay Area.
 I graduated from the [Johns Hopkins Universty - Information Security Institute](http://isi.jhu.edu) with a Master's in Security Informatics.
-My primary areas of interest include Cryptography, Web Application Security and Network Security.
+My primary areas of interest include Web Application Security, Network Security, and Cryptography.
 [Email me](mailto:contact@rahilarora.com) to get more professional information (or to request my CV).

 ### Hobbies